|Image 1: 811 Prince Street. Historic Alexandria, Virginia, Street by Street: A Survey of Existing Historic Buildings, Evelyn Cox|

 811 Prince Street

 The Fowle Hospital (sometimes misspelled as Powell in contemporary documents) was located in a three-story masonry home at 811 Prince Street.
 The house was built in 1854, and purchased by a prominent Alexandria merchant, William J. Fowle in 1855.
 Fowle went with his family to Richmond as the conflict began, and his son, William H Fowle, III, enlisted in the Confederate army.
 He sued for the return of his home, but died before what was ultimately a successful court decision.
-This hospital was used by the Second Division, along with nearby Prince Street Hospital.
-These two hospitals were referred to in an article in the Alexandria Gazette:
+This hospital was considered part of the Prince Street Hospital on the opposite side of the street.
+From March, 1862, to Sept.
+20, 1862, this hospital was a branch of the General Hospital (Mansion House).
+It then became a branch of the 2nd Division General Hospital (Alexandria) until it closed.
+(Source: Civil War DC website, from National Archives data.)

-These mansions are known as the Johnston and Powell Houses, Mr. Powell (Wm.
-J. Fowle) was formerly a merchant and like Mr. Johnston, went to Richmond.
+These two hospitals were referred to in a Civil War era article in the Alexandria Gazette: "These mansions are known as the Johnston and Powell Houses, Mr. Powell (Wm.
+J. Fowle) was formerly a merchant and like Mr. Johnston, went to Richmond."

 - Source: “The U.S. Hospitals in Alexandria,” Alexandria Gazette, May 20, 1864, p.
 2, reproduced in Alexandria Chronicle, Summer 1995, p.
 24.

 No quartermaster map available.

-The Site Today
+Location and the Site Today